Greenland (film): Plot

-John hitch-hikes a ride on a truck full of people heading towards Canada, planning to get off in Lexington.
+John hitch-hikes a ride on a military truck full of people heading towards Canada, planning to get off in Lexington.
 A passenger named Colin tells him they are headed to Osgoode, Ontario, where private planes are flying to Greenland, believed to be the military evacuation site.
 Another man attempts to steal John's wristband, causing the truck to crash, killing Colin.
 John is forced to kill the other man in self-defense.

 At another air force base, the Ventos attempt to pose as Nathan's parents, but are arrested when Nathan reveals he's not their child.
-Allison and Nathan are reunited shortly after at a nearby Federal Emergency Management Agency (FEMA) camp.
+Allison and Nathan are reunited shortly after at a nearby FEMA camp in Knoxville.

 The following morning, John learns that the largest fragment will hit in approximately 24 hours.
-Stealing a car, John reaches his father-in-law, Dale's house, and Nathan and Allison arrive shortly after.
+Stealing a car, John reaches his father-in-law, Dale's, house, and Nathan and Allison arrive shortly after.
 The family learn about a complex of underground bunkers near Thule Air Base in Greenland, confirming that is where the evacuees are being sent.
 Dale chooses to stay behind, bidding farewell to his daughter's family.

-John, Allison and Nathan proceed in Dale's truck.
+John, Allison, and Nathan proceed in Dale's truck.
 While making steady progress to Osgoode, the family learns over the radio that Clarke's largest fragment, which is 9 mi wide, will hit Western Europe and obliterate it.
 They arrive at the Osgoode airport just in time to board the last flight out.
-As they reach Greenland, a comet fragment strike causes the plane to crash land.
-The Garritys and the rest of the passengers flag down a military truck and enter the bunker complex right as the largest fragment enters the atmosphere and hits Earth, devastating civilization along with the world.
+As they reach Greenland, a comet fragment strikes, causing the plane to crash and hit a glacier, killing the pilot.
+The Garritys and the rest of the passengers flag down a military truck and enter the bunker complex just as the largest fragment enters the atmosphere and hits Earth, devastating civilization along with the world.

-Nine months later, the bunker is able to make radio contact with other survivors around the world.
+Nine months later, the bunker makes radio contact with other survivors around the world.
 The Garritys and other occupants exit the shelter, as reports come in that the atmosphere is finally clearing, giving the survivors the chance to bring Earth back onto its feet.